cavo789/marknotes/src/docs/Introduction.md

-# marknotes v2.x
+# Introduction to marknotes

 ![License MIT](.images/license.png)

+The default credentials are **admin** / **marknotes**.
+You'll need them for editing notes and to change settings to yours (language, regional info, plugins, ...).
+Please click on the :fa-sign-in: button that you can see at the top right.
+Once connected, please change these credentials by clicking on the Settings button (icon is :fa-gears:), then click on the fourth 'tab' (icon is :fa-sign-in:) of the menu and click on the "Update application's settings" item (icon is :fa-toggle-on:).
+You'll find the credentials in the "Authentication" part.{class=note}

 %TOC_5%

 ## In a few words

-Marknotes is a PHP application that you can self-hosted and who will help you to manage your "notes" : documentations, meeting minutes, user guides, ebooks, emails, ... i.e. everything you put in it.
+Marknotes is a PHP application that you can self-hosted and who will help you to manage your "notes": documentations, meeting minutes, user guides, ebooks, emails, ... i.e. everything you put in it.

 You'll write your information with a very basic text editor program (even `Notepad` on Windows OS) and you can, of course, edit them through the interface.